vtex-apps/store-components/docs/introduction.md

 Once you get that out of the way you that are two basic cases that you should pay attention:

-* If it is a new package: you should go to the package folder and publish it with access set to public.
+* If it is a new package, you should go to the package folder and publish it with access set to public.
 Like:

 ```sh
    ## on root folder of your package: npm-storecomponents/packages/<your-npm-module>